 Step 1: Buy a domain

 Assuming you know your company name, it’s time to buy a domain!
-To give your business a leg up on search engine optimization, you want your full name in your website URL, ideally with the .com extension.
+To give your business a leg up on search engine optimization, you want the full name in your website URL, ideally with the .com extension.
 So if your business name is Yummm Catering, look for yummmcatering.com.

 NameMesh is an excellent tool for checking and exploring domains.
 Type in your company name and see if the .com address is available.
 If it is and doesn’t cost a fortune, you can purchase it from GoDaddy or another domain or hosting site.